 This upturn will also be fueled by a Great Convergence of first-time homebuyers (Millennials and members of Generation Z forming households), retiring Boomers buying replacement homes and increased for-sale inventory generated primarily by construction starts.
 Short sales and REO resales due to mortgage defaults will be in the mix as job losses set in.
 Domestic and international emigrants will continue to play a significant if not enhanced role in the county’s periphery housing — the suburbs.

 The homeownership rate in Los Angeles County trended downward from the time the Millennium Boom ended in 2007 to its lowest point of 45% in Q3 2016.
-As of Q4 2024, Los Angeles County’s low homeownership rate is rising, now at 48.5%.
-This is well below the 55% figure set at the height of the Millennium Boom.
+As of Q3 2025, Los Angeles County’s low homeownership rate continues to falter, now at 46.8%.

 The rate will likely remain low, varying slightly from quarter-to-quarter, until the years following 2027.
 In the meantime, high FRM rates and faltering prices will drive some owners into forced sales, instilling a wait-and-see attitude among buyer-occupants.

-LA County’s homeownership rate has historically been lower than the state average, which was 55.5% in Q4 2024.
+LA County’s homeownership rate has historically been lower than the state average, which was 55% in Q3 2025.
 LA County has a smaller share of homeowners since much of the county is urbanized.
 Renting is a convenience necessary for job mobility of the skilled and educated, if not a financial necessity.
-LA’s homeownership rate today is at what may be considered a “normal” (pre-Millennium Boom) rate, which was 48% in 2000.
+LA’s homeownership rate today is just slightly below what may be considered a “normal” rate for the region, of around 48%.

 The rise and fall of home pricing

-Home prices increased rapidly in Los Angeles in 2020-2021.
+Home prices increased rapidly in Los Angeles during the fast-moving pandemic market of 2020-2021.
 However, while prices rose quickly, they fell nearly as fast after peaking in May 2022.
 However, this steep 2022 price drop was interrupted in 2023 as a brief spring bounce plateaued prices.
-The remainder of 2023 and throughout 2024, home prices experienced a slow steady rise as inventory for sale had declined.
-As of November 2024, low- and mid-tier home prices were 6% above a year earlier and high-tier prices 2% higher than a year earlier.
+The remainder of 2023 and throughout 2024, home prices experienced a slow steady rise as inventory for sale declined.
+As of September 2025, low- and mid-tier home prices had declined to roughly level with a year earlier and high-tier prices still slightly higher than a year earlier.

-Watch for prices to climb further in the months ahead during the 2025 spring seasonal bounce, ending in July.
-A forecast of price expectations for the fall of 2025 and throughout 2026 is a risky call due to the lack of any certainty about economic conditions in California, the US and globally.
+A forecast of price expectations in 2026 is a risky call due to the lack of any certainty about economic conditions in California, the U.S. and globally.

-That said, it is most likely that sales volume will diminish as caution sets in over the uncertainty surrounding financial decisions in the foreseeable future.
-Price movement will depend on the quantity of owners needing to sell their property, which generally depends on the level of jobs.
-Since the economic factors in play as managed by governments suggest a recession-like turndown in 2025 due to a decline in jobs, expect property prices to follow and fall.
+That said, sales volume will likely diminish as caution sets in over the uncertainty surrounding financial decisions in the foreseeable future.
+All markets are nonplused and running with abandonment of fundamentals, which will reinstate themselves eventually.
+For real estate, price movement will depend on the quantity of owners needing to sell their property, which generally depends on the level of jobs.
+Since the economic factors in play, as managed by state and national governments, suggest a recession-like turndown in 2026 due to a decline in jobs, expect property prices to follow and fall.

 Construction starts feed on rental demand